pendy05/vDiveR-Manual/docs/source/vdiver_usage.rst

     - mixed variable (green) (20% < index incidence ≤ 90%),
     - highly diverse (purple) (10% < index incidence ≤ 20%), and
     - extremely diverse (pink) (index incidence ≤ 10%).
-#. **concat_conserved_kmer()**: concatenate completely/highly conserved *k*-mer positions that overlapped at least one *k*-mer position or are adjacent to each other and generate the output in dataframe that suits either CSV or FASTA format.
+#. **concat_conserved_kmer()**: concatenate completely/highly conserved k-mer positions that overlapped at least one *k*-mer position or are adjacent to each other and generate the output in dataframe that suits either CSV or FASTA format.

 Usage